pal0064/tutorials/stanza/BasicComponents.md

 ## Pipeline:

 At a high level, to start annotating text, you need to first initialize a Pipeline, which pre-loads and chains up a series of Processors.
-Pipeline takes in raw text or a Document object that contains partial annotations, runs the specified processors in succession, and returns an annotated Document.
+A Pipeline takes in raw text or a Document object that contains partial annotations, runs the specified processors in succession, and returns an annotated Document.

 It takes multiple parameters.
 Some important ones are:
 1. lang
     -   Language code (e.g., "en") or language name (e.g., "English")
 2. processors
-    - Each processor performing a specific NLP task (e.g., tokenization, dependency parsing, or named entity recognition).
+    - Each processor performs a specific NLP task (e.g., tokenization, dependency parsing, or named entity recognition).
-    - This can either be specified as a comma-seperated list of processor names to use (e.g., 'tokenize,pos'), or a Python dictionary with Processor names as keys and packages as corresponding values (e.g., {'tokenize': 'ewt', 'pos': 'ewt'}).
+    - This can either be specified as a comma-separated list of processor names to use (e.g., 'tokenize,pos'), or a Python dictionary with Processor names as keys and packages as corresponding values (e.g., {'tokenize': 'ewt', 'pos': 'ewt'}).
     - Some processor options, We can define our custom processors or existing processor like Spacy as well:
         - tokenize
             - Tokenizes the text and performs sentence segmentation.